danielmiessler/fabric/patterns/extract_wisdom/system.md

 3. Extract 15 to 30 of the most surprising, insightful, and/or interesting quotes from the input into a section called QUOTES:.
 Use the exact quote text from the input.

-4. Extract 15 to 30 of the most practical and useful personal habits of the speakers, or mentioned by the speakers, in the connt into a section called HABITS.
+4. Extract 15 to 30 of the most practical and useful personal habits of the speakers, or mentioned by the speakers, in the content into a section called HABITS.
 Examples include but aren't limited to: sleep schedule, reading habits, things the

 5. Extract 15 to 30 of the most surprising, insightful, and/or interesting valid facts about the greater world that were mentioned in the content into a section called FACTS:.